Communicating sequential processes: Syntax

 Note that, in the interests of brevity, the syntax presented above omits the $\mathbf{div}$ process, which represents divergence, as well as various operators such as alphabetized parallel, piping, and indexed choices.

 Formal semantics

 CSP has been imbued with several different formal semantics, which define the meaning of syntactically correct CSP expressions.
 The theory of CSP includes mutually consistent denotational semantics, algebraic semantics, and operational semantics.

 Denotational semantics

 The three major denotational models of CSP are the traces model, the stable failures model, and the failures/divergences model.
 Semantic mappings from process expressions to each of these three models provide the denotational semantics for CSP.

+Denotational semantics allows several definitions of a partial order of refinement on processes, which in turn can be used to elegantly represent several properties on processes.
+Generally, $P \sqsubseteq Q$ denotes $Q$ refines $P$.